Wilhelm von Gümbel

 Karl Wilhelm Gümbel or Karl Wilhelm von Gümbel after 1882 (11 February 1823 - 18 June 1898), German geologist, was born at Dannenfels, in the Palatinate of the Rhine, and is known chiefly by his researches on the geology of Bavaria.
 He wrote a two-volume work on the geology of Bavaria between 1888 and 1894.
-In 1845 he produced a map of the geology of Bavaria at a scale of 1:500,000 and it was printed in 1858.
+In 1845, he produced a map of the geology of Bavaria at a scale of 1:500,000, and it was printed in 1858.
 He was the brother of bryologist Wilhelm Theodor Gümbel (1812–1858).

 Biography

 Receptaculitid fossil as studied by von Gümbel.

 Gümbel was born in Dannefels where his father was a district forester.
-He went to high school in Zweibrücken and then studied natural sciences with an emphasis on mining at Munich and Heidelberg, taking the degree of Ph.D. at Munich in 1862.
+He went to high school in Zweibrücken and then studied natural sciences with an emphasis on mining at the Ludwig-Maximilians-Universität München and Heidelberg University, taking the degree of Ph.D. at the Ludwig-Maximilians-Universität München in 1862.
 His teachers included Johann Nepomuk von Fuchs, Karl Emil von Schafhäutl, K. C. von Leonhard, H. G. Bronn, and Franz Ritter von Kobell.
 He was engaged for a time in the saltworks and then at the colliery of St Ingbert and as a surveyor in that district.
 In 1851, when the Geological Survey of Bavaria was instituted, Gümbel was appointed chief geologist.
-In 1853 he was appointed royal master of the mines.
-In 1863 he was made honorary professor of geognosy and surveying at the university of Munich, and in 1879, Oberberg director of the Bavarian mining department with which the Geological Survey was incorporated.
+In 1853, he was appointed royal master of the mines.
+In 1863, he was made honorary professor of geognosy and surveying at the Ludwig-Maximilians-Universität München, and in 1879, Oberberg director of the Bavarian mining department with which the Geological Survey was incorporated.

 His geological map of Bavaria appeared in 1858, and the official memoir descriptive of the detailed work, entitled Geognoslische Beschreibung des Konigreichs Bayern was issued in three parts (1861, 1868 and 1879).
-He subsequently published his Geologie von Bayern in 2 volumes (1884-1894), an elaborate treatise on geology, with special reference to the geology of Bavaria.
+He subsequently published his Geologie von Bayern in 2 volumes (1884–1894), an elaborate treatise on geology, with special reference to the geology of Bavaria.